windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 ### 4.4.3 Reader Context Menu

-The reader context menu is the context menu that appears when you right-click on the reader pane.
+The reader context menu appears when you right-click on the reader.
+This menu can be customized to provide additional functionality, such as adding actions for annotations or specific text selections within documents.

-Unlike the menu bar and the library context menu, the reader context menu is not defined in the main window's XHTML file.
+Unlike the menu bar and library context menus, the reader context menu is not defined in the main window's XHTML file.
 Instead, it is dynamically created by the reader instance.

-To add menu items to the reader context menu, you can use the `Zotero.Reader.registerEventListener` method in the `startup` hook.
-The registered event listener will be automatically unregistered when the plugin is unloaded.
+To add menu items to this context menu, you can use the `Zotero.Reader.registerEventListener` method in the `startup` function.
+The event listener you register will automatically be removed when the plugin is unloaded.

-For example, to add a menu item to the reader annotation context menu:
+Below is an example of how to add a menu item to the reader annotation context menu:

 ```javascript
 // In the plugin's code